Best Phlebotomy Schools in Arizona

 When comparing schools, keep these factors in mind:

-• Job placement support - Some schools partner with local healthcare providers.
+• Career services Some.
+Schools partner with local healthcare providers.

 Phlebotomy training in Arizona typically costs a few thousand dollars.
 Community colleges can be less expensive than private career schools.
-Many programs are eligible for federal financial aid or offer in-house payment plans.
+Many programs are eligible for **** or offer in-house payment plans.
 Check with each school for options.

 Job Outlook for Phlebotomists in Arizona